 Credit Vintage

 The Credit Vintage refers to the year in which ecological credits were issued.
-Credit Vintages can generally refer to the year in which GHG emission reductions/removals or other ecological and social benefits occurred, however the exact time frame might span multiple years for longer Reporting Periods.
+Credit Vintages can generally refer to the year in which GHG emission reductions/removals or other ecological and social benefits occurred, however, the exact time frame might span multiple years for longer Reporting Periods.

 Issuance